Dokosoko-AI/dokosoko-docs/src/content/docs/guides/embedded-widgets.md

 1. **Name** — the customer-facing assistant name.
 2. **Allowed origins** — exact application origins, one per line.
 Use HTTPS in production.
 Wildcards, paths, queries, fragments, and embedded credentials are rejected. `http://localhost` is accepted for development.
 3. **Allowed APIs** — the smallest set of APIs the assistant should be able to discuss.

+When the widget is activated, DokoSoko also pins the exact current recipe revisions scoped to those APIs.
+Publish at least one concise setup recipe before launch if customers will ask onboarding questions.
+After publishing a new recipe revision, choose **Refresh guidance** on the widget; active widgets never follow mutable guidance silently.
+If source or contract drift makes a recipe outdated, the widget keeps its last pinned revision and shows **Review guidance** instead of silently replacing or deleting it.

 Creation returns a `doko_wsk_...` widget secret once.
 Save it in the customer backend's secret manager.
 DokoSoko stores only its digest and a non-secret fingerprint.